Probate Administration

 Our attorney can provide personalized guidance throughout each stage of probate administration, including:

 • Gathering and inventorying assets.
 You must identify, locate, and compile a detailed inventory of all the deceased's assets.
-This includes real estate, bank accounts, investment accounts, personal property (like vehicles, jewelry, household goods), and any other valuable possessions.
+This includes real estate, bank accounts, investment accounts, personal property (like vehicles, jewelry, and household goods), and any other valuable possessions.
 The inventory must include the estimated value of each asset as of the date of death.

 • Notifying creditors and paying debts.
 Next, you have a legal duty to notify potential creditors of the estate.
 In North Carolina, a "Notice to Creditors" must be published in a local newspaper once a week for four consecutive weeks, typically within 90 days of your appointment as the personal representative.
 This notice gives creditors three months from the date of the first publication to file claims against the estate.
 You must review all claims, pay valid debts (including funeral expenses, medical bills, and taxes) in a specific legal order of priority, and reject invalid ones.